o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

   \(Optional\) Updated target operating systems for this new manifest \(the default is all supported operating systems and devices\)\.

-### dynamic\-content upload\-manifest\-content<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-upload-manifest-content"></a>
+### dynamic\-content upload\-manifest\-content {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-upload-manifest-content}

 Updates the manifest and uploads changed manifest content to the content bucket\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
 + `--manifest-path <manifest_path>`

   \(Optional\) Path and filename of the manifest file to use\.
 You can specify either a full path or a filename that exists in the folder `game\DynamicContent\Manifests\`\.